-Elective hours required vary greatly among students, and are planned with the major professor and advisory committee to individualize the student's academic experience and meet professional goals.
+^{}Elective hours required varies greatly among students, and are planned with the major professor and advisory committee to individualize the student's academic experience and meet professional goals.
 A minimum of 60 credit hours beyond the Bachelor's degree is required for the PhD degree.

-Some suggested electives for students in nutrition desiring a broader understanding of nutrition, (and who have not taken these courses as part of an undergraduate program at Auburn University) include: NTRI 6820 Nutrition in the Life Cycle (3 credits), NTRI 6560 Nutrition and Food Services Management (4 credits), NTRI 6020 and 6030 Medical Nutrition 1 and 2 (3 credits each).
+Some suggested electives for students in nutrition desiring a broader understanding of nutrition, (and who have not taken these courses as part of an undergraduate program at Auburn University) include: NTRI 6820 Nutrition in the Life Cycle (3 credits), NTRI 6100 Nutrition in Disease Prevention (2 credits), NTRI 6560 Nutrition and Food Services Management (4 credits), NTRI 6020 and 6030 Medical Nutrition 1 and 2 (3 credits each).